The EV Readiness Program first cohort stands with their awards after an award ceremony on Dec. 7, 2023.

 1. The first learning cohort started in December 2022 and finished the program with an award ceremony in December 2023: Carol Stream, Darien, Deer Park, Geneva, Glencoe, Hampshire, Hanover Park, Maywood, Oak Park, Polo, Skokie, and University Park.

-2. The second cohort started in the summer of 2023 and includes Aurora, Batavia, Bensenville, Berwyn, Chicago, DuPage County, Elgin, Evanston, Hickory Hills, Highland Park, Kane County, Montgomery, Northbrook, Park Forest, Richton Park, River Forest, Wilmette, and Woodstock.
+2. The second cohort started in the summer of 2023 and includes Aurora, Batavia, Bensenville, Chicago, DuPage County, Elgin, Hickory Hills, Kane County, Montgomery, Richton Park, and Wilmette.

-Although the EV Readiness Program application has closed, interested communities can apply to the EV Readiness Program waitlist to join a future cohort.
+Interested communities can apply to the EV Readiness Program by Friday, Aug.
+16th, to join the third cohort.
+Communities that have been on the waitlist may be given preference.
 Municipalities must adopt the Greenest Region Compact to participate.
 Find information and verify that your community has adopted the GRC here.
 Applicants must also provide a letter of commitment to work collaboratively through the EV Readiness Program.
 (The letter of commitment fulfills requirement CR-1 in the EV Readiness Checklist.)
 Cohorts are limited in size and equity will be considered in assembling the cohorts.ComEd logo

 ComEd is the generous sponsor of the EV Readiness Program.